DAF ''EV33'' - 1974 / 2017 - SHORTENED ENGLISH VERSION OF THE DUTCH ORIGINAL

 Only one test station in NL at 1,5 h driving so had to hire a trailer and organise a friend with a big tow car

-and of course it rains hard... sorry
+course it rains hard... sorry

 The test procedure itself proved to be peanuts.
 Since it is just 48V it is not considered high tension.
 Most electric insulation tests were therefore cancelled.
 Only the functional things like all warning lights, switches and safetyinterlocks were checked and the thing was weighed again.
 Just 78 kg + that is very acceptable.
 It was prohibited to make pictures there, a tesla 3 on acceptance test too...